Flathead Municipal Airport Authority (FMAA)

 Though traffic was sparse in the beginning, the fledgling facility slowly gathered speed.
 FCA became an international airport in 1970 with the addition of U.S. Customs to its campus; going forward, it was known as it is now, Glacier Park International Airport (GPIA).
 With its international status, optimal location and the eventual rerouting of U.S. Highway 2 along its doorstep, the airport was poised for growth.

 GPIA’s air passenger numbers climbed exponentially during the 1970s and ’80s.
 A contingent of airlines, including Frontier, Hughes Airwest, Western Airlines and West Coast Airlines, made entrances and exits.
 In 1978, the Airline Deregulation Act changed the face of commercial aviation, impacting GPIA, as well.
 Major carriers parried for control with mergers and takeovers, and the strong survived.
-Today GPIA is served by four of them: Alaska, Delta, United and Allegiant.
+Today GPIA is served by five of them: Alaska, American, Delta, United and Allegiant.

 With the burgeoning tide of air traffic, GPIA soon outgrew the 1948 terminal building.
 A new, more modern terminal was constructed in 1981, and significant additions were made to that structure in 1997.
 An additional $8 million upgrade was completed in recent years, with plans presently underway for another significant expansion.

 For the seventh consecutive year, GPIA passenger numbers have broken records.
 In 2018, GPIA broke it’s latest record with 307,000 departing passengers.